Ziphil/ZatlinTypescript/document/error.md

 circular = bar | baz;  # foo -> circular -> baz -> foo
 baz = foo;
 bar = "a" | "b";
+% foo;
 ```
+Note that, if a circular reference is inside unused identifiers, no errors will occur.

 ### 1102: `Duplicate definition of identifier: 'xxx'`
 Identifiers with the same name are defined multiple times.